Flipping-Utilities/rl-plugin/README.md

 **controller/**
 - This folder contains the components that handle some specific responsibility of the plugin, mainly by handling runelite events (such as new GE offers) or presenting APIs to alter/view user data.
-Each class in this folder is instantiated by the FlippingPlugin in its constructor, which is run on client startup.
+Each class in this folder is instantiated by the FlippingPlugin in its `startUp` method, which is run on client startup.
 Each of these classes handles a specific responsibility of the plugin.
-For example, the NewOfferEventPipelineHandler is responsible for consuming new offer events and adding it to the data structures that model user trade history.
-The classes are used via the FlippingPlugin calling their methods, for example, when the FlippingPlugin gets an offer event in the onGrandExchangeOfferChanged method it calls `newOfferEventPipelineHandler.onGrandExchangeOfferChanged(newOffer);`.
+For example, the `NewOfferEventPipelineHandler` is responsible for consuming new offer events and adding it to the data structures that model a user's trade history.
+The classes are used via the FlippingPlugin calling their methods.
+For example, when the FlippingPlugin gets an offer event in the `onGrandExchangeOfferChanged` method it calls `newOfferEventPipelineHandler.onGrandExchangeOfferChanged(newOffer);`.
   Much of the logic in these controller classes used to live in the FlippingPlugin class but was moved out as the FlippingPlugin class had become huge and was doing too many things.